Logan-Dang/heyapi-opaque-errors/README.md

 # heyapi-opaque-errors

 This is a minimal reproduction repo demonstrating opaque error output from the `@hey-api/openapi-ts` package.
-The issue occurs when an expected config file is missing, and the resulting error logs are difficult to interpret due to references to minified bundle code.
+Although the file is there, it is resulting in a file not found error.

 ## How to Run